pippim/pippim.github.io/programs/mserve.md

 - Help buttons in **mserve** bring you directly to this web page's appropriate sections
 - Album Artwork animations and VU Meters during playback
-- Album Artwork at pixel 3,3 sets a
-<a href="#automatic-skin-color-based-on-artwork">different color theme</a>,
+- Album Artwork at pixel 3,3 coordinates, sets a <a href="#automatic-skin-color-based-on-artwork">different color theme</a>,
 for during song playback (resizing window can result in different color theme)
 - Define image file for